James L. Dennis: Voting rights

 On July 20, 2016, Dennis was in a narrow majority that struck down SB 14, Texas's voter ID law.
 In a concurring opinion, Dennis stated that he would go further than the majority; in his view, SB 14 was enacted with a racially discriminatory purpose.

 On May 17, 2021, Dennis was one of three judges who ruled that a Louisiana judge's September 2020 order that expanded mail balloting and early voting is now moot because the 2020 election has passed.

 Dennis dissented in an August 24, 2022 ruling that upheld a 1890 Mississippi law that disenfranchised a large number of felons.
 Dennis and the other liberals joined an opinion written by James E. Graves, Jr. that called the law out for its racist history.
-On August 4, 2023, Dennis wrote a 2-1 majority opinion striking down the lifetime voting ban.
+On August 4, 2023, Dennis wrote a 2–1 majority opinion striking down the lifetime voting ban.
 On July 18, 2024, Dennis dissented when the full court en banc reversed his 2023 ruling and allowed the lifetime voting ban to remain in place.

+On August 14, 2025, Dennis and Irma Carrillo Ramirez ruled that Louisiana maps “packed” and “cracked” Black communities, unlawfully diluting Black voters’ power to elect their preferred candidates under Section 2 of the Voting Rights Act.